-When pastry chef Dominique Ansel opened his eponymous bakery on a tree-lined SoHo side street in 2011, it immediately won scores of local fans loyal to his miniature meringues, chocolate-covered canelle and flaky French pastries.
-But it's the preternaturally popular Cronut, a fusion favorite that is half croissant and half doughnut, that has garnered countless headlines.
+When pastry chef Dominique Ansel opened his eponymous bakery on a tree-lined SoHo side street in 2011, it immediately won scores of local fans loyal to his miniature meringues, chocolate-covered cannelle and flaky French pastries.
+But it's the popular Cronut, a fusion favorite that is half croissant and half doughnut, that has garnered countless headlines.
 Pro tip: call ahead to skip the line.
 Forgot to pre-dial and don't have time to wait on line?
 Opt for a cookie cup instead.
-Not as famous as the Cronut, but certainly delicious this shot glass is made from cookies, coated in chocoate and topped off with vanilla-infused milk.
+Not as famous as the Cronut, but certainly delicious, this shot glass is made from cookies, coated in chocolate and topped off with vanilla-infused milk.
 Not too shabby.

 Balthazar oozes a cool vibe that's impossible to replicate.
 Perfectly positioned on a Soho corner, this is the breakfast spot of the rich and famous.
 It's not uncommon to spot a celebrity, and of course, the food is divine.
 Billed as a French brasserie, the energy is something else entirely - not quite New York, not nearly Paris.
 Instead, it feels like its own little world, a hideaway for anyone who's in on the secret.
 We'd recommend visiting for brunch and then popping over to indulge in the bakery where you'll find decadent options like flourless chocolate cake, lemon tarts and pistachio opera cake.

-Part of what makes Ample Hills' stuff so great is that it starts with high-quality ingredients like hormone-free milk from grass fed cows and organic cane sugar.
-The other part of the magic are the mix-ins.
+Part of what makes Ample Hills' stuff so great is that it starts with high-quality ingredients like hormone-free milk from grass-fed cows and organic cane sugar.
+The other part of the magic is the mix-ins.
 Mostly made in-house, from scratch, they include everything from peppermint patties to pistachio brittle to brownies and more.

-Though we're partial to the Gowanus spot, with its adorable rooftop seating and slightly off-beat location, the goodness can be found all around the city.
-Ample Hills has four permanent locations (Prospect Heights, Gowns, Gotham Market West and Bubby's on the High Line) and two seasonal ones (Brooklyn Bridge Park and Jacob Riis Beach Bazaar).
+Though we're partial to the Gowanus spot, with its adorable rooftop seating and slightly off-beat location, the goodness can be found all around the city at permanent locations and seasonal pop-ups.

 Sure, it's touristy, but there's something about Max Brenner's Union Square location that feels magical.
 Maybe it's the chocolate piping that runs along the ceiling or the massive vats of melted cocoa churning in the corner.